epfl-ada/ada-2023-project-chatchuipt/readme.md

 - With statistical analysis such as t-test we analysed which feature such as alcool degree, appearance, aroma, palate, taste, abv (alcool degree), ibu (bitterness index) or srm (color of the beer) have the highest impact on the seasonality of the beer.
 This will help us to identify which kind of beers are prefered at which time of the year.

 - Once the parameters such as ABV, IBU and SRM have been explored, a study of their interdependencies is necessary to evaluate their predictability power.
 This was performed by measuring the intercorrelations between those parameters using scatter plots and correlation coefficient.
 The information to extract from this will be very helpful to perform a seasonality prediction model.
-Finally, to implement a this model, linear and polynomial regressions methods were performed.
-Those methods allowed to predict if a beer, based on its ABV, IBU and SRM values would tend to be more like a summer or a winter beer.
+Finally, to implement this model, linear and polynomial regressions methods were performed.
+Those methods allowed to classify beers, based on its ABV, IBU and SRM values, as summer or winter beers.

 # Timeline and organization within the team